qing3962/password-protection/README.md

 6. Enable the button of password protection, a Password Input Modal will popup, enter your password, click "OK".

-7. the password protection plugin start work, when you open a note in the protected path you set, a Password Verify Modal will popup, enter the right password, you just open the note.
+7. The password protection plugin start working, when you open a note in the protected path you set, a Password Verify Modal will popup, enter the right password, you just open the note.

 ## Contributing